-How to Choose the “Write” Pen
+How to Choose the Write Pen

 We’ve heard it all before: in a world filled with pens, there’s got to be one that’s “write” for you.
 But, sometimes it’s hard to know which pen meshes best with your one-of-a-kind, spell-binding, magnetic personality.
 And, once you and your pen start going steady, how can you be so certain that your pen won’t totally embarrass you in the midst of a very important situation?
 Or what if your pen is unfaithful, stealing away into the deceptive hands of your pen-obsessive cubicle neighbor?
+Since there are so many options out there, it may be a little tough deciding how to choose the write pen for you.

-Potential Pen Suitors!
+Potential Pen Suitors

 A Pen With a Grip

-If you’re taking a writing test, or just plan on writing for an extended period of time, then I suggest that you choose a pen with a grip.
+If you’re taking a writing test, or just plan on writing for an extended period of time, then we suggest that you choose a pen with a grip.
 It is so annoying when your hands get all nervous and crampy from hours of vigorous writing.
 Or maybe your hands are just clammy in general?
 There’s nothing worse than writing a bunch and dealing with your hand sliding down your pen because of all the sweat!
 A pen with a grip can save your sentences from being interrupted by the hassle of readjusting your grip.

 But before you go buy a fountain pen, it’s worth noting that fountain pens take time to get used to.
 The ink in a fountain pen flows out quickly and takes a while to dry, so it’s tricky to write a new sentence without smearing the last one.
-This tutorial explains how to properly write with a fountain pen.
+This tutorial from Scribble, explains how to properly write with a fountain pen.
 If you’re willing to devote time and effort to perfecting your fountain-penmanship, well, props to you!
 A signature is most elegant and attractive when signed with a fountain pen.

 Ball Point Pen